ABx Group (ASX:ABX) LT-Debt-to-Total-Asset: 0.00 (As of Dec. 2025)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-ABx Group (ASX:ABX) Business Description
+ABx Group Business Description